19 Repeaters are on the Raleigh Carolina 440 UHF Link System full time covering 24,500 square miles of mobile coverage.

 IRLP Node 4270 Used for Emergency Reflector 921 Channel 0 for local linking to repeaters outside the RF coverage.
-Point to Point IRLP Linking can also be done; user access codes can be requested from repeater trustees, group membership or CLICK HERE.
+Point to Point IRLP Linking can also be done; user access codes can be requested from repeater trustees or group members.
 This VoIP technology can also be used with the emergency communications vehicles such as the CISCO, Network Emergency Response Vehicles (NERV).
-See a video at this hyper link: Cisco NERV in Johnston County.

 The Cisco club repeater 444.075+ 100 PL is at RTP on the Cisco Building and can be linked to the Carolina 440 System providing additional technological abilities with Cisco including IPICS technology.

 The repeaters are also used for local and regional Emergency Communications involving:

 State and County ARES , NWS / SKYWARN programs , (Community Emergency Response Team) CERT programs and Amateurs in the Public Safety Sector of NC CERT (Canine Emergency Response Team) and NC USAR (Urban Search and Rescue) Task Force Communications Group.
 Our link system is also used for many Public Service events and more info on those events charities can be viewed at: www.SECN.us